Location

 Le quai de chargement

-A logistical space historically linked with the distillery, which its bare metallic structure, foundations, walls and small staircase, entirely in stone, all face, it has a cadastral surface area of 325 m², including 125 m² of built space.
+A logistical space historically linked with the distillery, which its bare metallic structure, foundations, walls and small staircase, entirely in stone, all face, it has a cadastral surface area of 325 m².

 Our opinion

 This is a one-of-a-kind property, whose edifices, protected by tall stone walls, still bear witness to the era in which they were constructed.
 The fields, stables and farmers who work here recreate the site’s original atmosphere, thereby establishing an agricultural heritage inseparable from the seigniorial farm’s past, where animals, peasants and the lords who once lived and collected tithes here, commingled with one another.
-As for the courtyard, it has a more industrial aspect with its loading dock, where the vestiges of a vibrant commerce can still be felt and where merchants once came to pick up the elixir made from fermented beetroots grown in the surrounding fields.
-The history of the place, whether its future owners decide to live and/or carry out a large-scale project here, not only adds to the property’s character and undeniable resources, but will charm all those who set foot here.
+As for the courtyard, one can still feel its vibrant commercial history when merchants of yore once came to pick up the elixir produced from fermenting the beetroots grown in the surrounding fields.
+The history of the place, whether its future owners decide to live and/or carry out a renovation project here, not only adds to the property’s character and undeniable resources, but will charm all those who set foot here.

 Reference 793180